federicaterramagra1/SFIadvancedmodels-multiple/README.md

 - `masked`: Number of dataset inferences that identified the fault as masked.
 - `non_critical`: Number of dataset inferences that identified the fault as non-critical.
 - `critical`: Number of dataset inferences that identified the fault as critical (SDC-1).

+# Acknowledgments

+This study was carried out within the FAIR - Future Artificial Intelligence Research and received funding from the European Union Next-GenerationEU (PIANO NAZIONALE DI RIPRESA E RESILIENZA (PNRR) – MISSIONE 4 COMPONENTE 2, INVESTIMENTO 1.3 – D.D.
+1555 11/10/2022, PE00000013).
+This manuscript reflects only the authors’ views and opinions, neither the European Union nor the European Commission can be considered responsible for them.